Why deforestation means less rain in tropical forests

 "There's a real moral problem about exercising law enforcement against people who have no alternative, some of the most vulnerable people in the world," she said.

-Bernardo Flores, an economist at the Federal University of Santa Catarina in Brazil said the Amazon region is already being stressed by hotter temperatures.
-According to a 2018 study, temperatures there have increased by more than one degree Farenheit over the last 40 years.
+Bernardo Flores, an economist at the Federal University of Santa Catarina in Brazil, said the Amazon region is already being stressed by hotter temperatures.
+According to a 2018 study, temperatures there have increased by more than 1 degree Fahrenheit over the last 40 years.
 Flores is worried that the rainforest is heading toward a tipping point.

 "You would trigger this domino effect related to the loss of rainfall.
 Then you would lose a large part of the Amazon," he said.
 "We wouldn't be able to control that anymore."